-When Buffalo Springfield sang “stop, children, what’s that sound?
-Everybody look what’s going down” in 1966, the song “For What It’s Worth” became an anthem of the tumultuous political and social change of the sixties.
-This class is centered on the question that Stephen Stills posed: what is “that sound,” and what role does sound have in people’s lives?
+“Stop, children, what’s that sound?
+Everybody look what’s going down” sang Buffalo Springfield in a song that became an anthem of the 60s.
+This class is centered on the question: what is sound, and what role does sound play in our lives?
 We’ll explore sound from the perspective of physics, biology, medicine, folklore, history, politics, craftsmanship, technology, and music.
-Sound is not just the topic of this course, but also a primary method we will use to learn.
-We will engage sound by meeting and speaking with men and women whose lives and careers are centered on sound.
-In a typical semester we've workshopped with world-class musicians in residence on campus, taken off-campus field trips to meet folklorists and guitar builders, climbed the bell tower to see our campus bellringers at work, and toured the facilities of our local public radio station during broadcast.
-We will also make our own sounds, write and perform raps about our lives, and learn to use music recording and sampling technology to create our own compositions.
-We will, in short, shape sound, and explore how sound shapes us.
-So, as musicians say, "get your ears out," and let’s explore sound.
+We will engage sound by meeting and speaking with people whose lives and careers are centered on sound, and we’ll explore the sounds of the SLU campus.
+We will also make our own sounds, from drumming the rhythms of different cultures to learning to use music-making technology to craft our own compositions.
+We will shape sound, and explore how sounds shape us.
+So, as musicians say, “get your ears out,” and let’s discover what’s going down with sound.
 This course fulfills the FYP general education requirement.

 Walking Across Cultures